For the record, I'm a big thumbs down to Tendonitis Surgery in the vast majority of cases.

 You pay your money and take your chances.
 There's no money back guarantee.

-So if you're saying "But I've tried every Tendonitis treatment there is," you might want to look around a little more and try something else.
+If you're saying "But I've tried every Tendonitis treatment there is," you might want to look around a little more and try something else.
+You definitely haven't tried everything.

 You'll find the RIGHT tool for the job sooner or later.